John Brown's Body: Other related texts

 The tune was later also used for "The Battle Hymn of the Republic" (written in November 1861, published in February 1862; this song was directly inspired by "John Brown's Body"), "Marching Song of the First Arkansas", "The Battle Hymn of Cooperation", "Bummers, Come and Meet Us" (see facsimile), and many other related texts and parodies during and immediately after the American Civil War period.

-The World War II song "Blood on the Risers" is set to the tune, and includes the chorus "Glory, glory (or Gory, gory), what a hell of a way to die/And he ain't gonna jump no more!"
+The World War II American paratrooper song "Blood on the Risers" is set to the tune, and includes the chorus "Glory, glory (or Gory, gory), what a hell of a way to die/And he ain't gonna jump no more!"
+It has since also been adapted to civilian skydiving.

 The tune was used for perhaps the most well-known labor-union song in the United States, "Solidarity Forever".
 The song became an anthem of the Industrial Workers of the World and all unions that sought more than workplace concessions, but a world run by those who labor.

 Sailors are known to have adapted "John Brown's Body" into a sea shanty—specifically, into a "Capstan Shanty", used during anchor-raising.

 The "John Brown" tune has proven popular for folk-created texts, with many irreverent versions created over the years.
 "The Burning of the School" is a well-known parody sung by schoolchildren, and another version that begins "John Brown's baby has a cold upon his chest" is often sung by children at summer camps.
+The same tune is also used for a children's song that begins "Peter Rabbit had a fly upon his nose", inspired by Beatrix Potter's fictional animal character.

 An African-American version was recorded as "We'll hang Jeff Davis from a sour apple tree".
-Similarly, a fight song at the University of Pennsylvania set to the same melody begins, "Hang Jeff Davis from a sour apple tree."
+Similarly, a fight song at the University of Pennsylvania set to the same melody begins, "Hang Jeff Davis from a sour apple tree".

 As a common soccer chant, it is generally called "Glory Glory".

+The famous German children's song "Alle Kinder lernen lesen" ("All the children are learning how to read") is also based on this melody.